anavlasyllor/random-video/README.md

 # Random YouTube Video
-this repo is the source code of https://randomvideo.pythonanywhere.com/ website. this website has been closed.
+this repo is the source code of https://randomvideo.pythonanywhere.com/ this website has been closed.
 ### download virtualenv
 ```bash